 About the Pilbara Underground Power Project (PUPP)

 On 16 July 2014, the State Government announced its commitment to provide $75 million to complete the second phase of the Pilbara Underground Project (PUPP).
-The project is progressing well with more than half of Karratha and Roebourne now connected to underground power.

-Historically the rollout of underground power required a 50% financial contribution from property owners, however with additional support from the State Government’s Royalties for Regions program, a transition to underground power in the Pilbara only requires the City to contribute 25% of the overall cost of the project.
+Historically, the rollout of underground power required a 50% financial contribution from property owners, however with additional support from the State Government’s Royalties for Regions program, a transition to underground power in the Pilbara only requires the City to contribute 25% of the overall cost of the project.

 To raise that 25% contribution, a PUPP service charge has been levied through the rates system to all those that benefit from the project including households and businesses in Karratha and Roebourne.
 This is calculated based on the amount of electricity that is available for the property owner to use, plus a connection fee.
 Properties with underground power not provided by PUPP will not incur the flat connection fee.